Skip to main content

 “Perpetrators [of GBV] are largely victims of their circumstances and they need support to change,” says Concern Protection Program Director Samantha Hutt, who launched a program in Lebanon to help Syrian refugee men confront feelings of powerlessness.
 Addressing these hidden but harmful stereotypes can help reduce the risk of violence at home.

 During a crisis, women and girls face the risk of other forms of GBV.
-According to Girls Not Brides, child marriage rates in Syria have increased since the start of the country’s civil war in 2011.
+According to Girls Not Brides, child marriage rates in Syria have increased since the start of the country’s civil conflict in 2011.
 For families, it’s seen as a desperate response to a desperate situation, ensuring safety and financial security for their daughters.
 Older women may also turn to or be forced into negative coping mechanisms like sexual exploitation in order to survive.
 These risks are all compounded by intersecting inequalities and vulnerabilities.

 3. Poverty and other economic challenges